Marksss/AndroidAutoSwitcher/README.md

-# LightWeightAutoRollView
+# LightWeightAutoSwicher
-AutoRollView can be used as a auto-rolling banner
+AutoSwitchView can be used as a auto-rolling banner